 A FWD vehicle shall be used for the tyre size to be tested when available.

-If the tyre size can only be fitted on RWD vehicles, a RWD vehicle shall be used, and the reference tyres shall as well be fitted on RWD vehicle.
+If the tyre size can only be fitted on RWD vehicles, a RWD vehicle shall be used, and the reference tyres shall also be fitted on a RWD vehicle.

-If the tyre size can only be fitted on all wheels drive vehicles, an all wheels drive vehicle shall be used, and the reference tyre shall as well be fitted on all wheels drive vehicle.
-If available, vehicle with similar torque distribution shall be used for both reference tyre and candidate tyre.
+If the tyre size can only be fitted on AWD vehicles, an AWD vehicle shall be used, and the reference tyre shall also be fitted on an AWD vehicle.
+If available, a vehicle with similar torque distribution shall be used for both reference tyre and candidate tyre.
 If not available, the default mode shall be used for both reference vehicle and candidate vehicle.

 Vehicles featuring automatic or manual transmission systems are allowed in the same convoy.